mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 Containers can be shared

 Containers allow to use the same application binaries on development, test and production systems whether that be on a laptop, server or in the cloud.
+]

+???
+SpeakerNotes:

+---
+name: section_history
+layout: false
+class: center, middle, inverse
+## Choice is great - when you know what you want ...

 ???
 SpeakerNotes: